Work Experience & Entry Level Resources

-As you gain experience – from 2 weeks to 6 months – you can update your CV on our website.
-We will be alerted and can contact you when we feel we have a job that would suit your experience.
+As you gain experience you can update your CV on our website.
+We will get an alert and can contact you when we feel we have a job that would suit your experience.

-Whilst we don’t handle internships or work experience placements we do have a temp’s desk, which is effectively paid work experience.
-We will refer you to the temp’s team if we feel that you have transferable skills that they can use.
+Whilst we don’t handle internships or work experience placements we do have a temp desk, which is effectively paid work experience.
+We will refer you to the temp team if we feel that you have transferable skills that they can use.

 But for now, we offer the resources, advice and suggestions below, for ways to find and gain work experience in publishing!
 To jump to any of the topics below, here are the shortcuts you’ll need:

 - University Publishing Courses

 - Other Skills

 - Other Advice